ClaudiuChelcea/ClaudiuChelcea/README.md

 ### Game development

-I'm passionate about the game development industry and I'm learning about developing games in Unity and Unreal Engine, using C++ and C#.
+I'm passionate about the game development industry and I'm learning about developing games in Unity using C#.
 <br><br>Alongside countless tutorials and materials, I've also attended a game development summer school with courses like: Economy Design & Game Balancing, Level Design, Rapid Game Development, 3D Modeling, VR & AR and developed alone or in a team games like: Tower Defense, Multiplayer RPG, etc..

 <br>